test-kitchen/test-kitchen/docs/source/docs/getting-started/running-verify.md

 A few things of note from the output above:

 * Notice the `Setting up <default-ubuntu-1204>` line?
 That's another action called the **Setup Action**.
-Usually not a big for most users but this action is responsible for installing the Busser RubyGem and any test runner plugins required.
+Usually not a big deal for most users but this action is responsible for installing the Busser RubyGem and any test runner plugins required.
 In our case the `busser-bats` RubyGem was installed which helped to install the bats testing framework.
 * The `Verifying <default-ubuntu-1204>` line corresponds to the start of the **Verify Action** and the `✓ git binary is found in PATH` line is output from a bats test run.
 * The last command (`echo $?`) is a way to print the exit code of the last run shell command.
 This shows that the **kitchen** command exited cleanly.